vippsas/vipps-checkout-shopify/README.md

 Make sure you have easy access to the API keys, by logging in to the [Merchant Portal](https://portal.vippsmobilepay.com/) and find the correct API keys.

-**Pro-tip**: If you are migrating from the old Vipps gateway (called Vipps 2.0 in Shopify), *don't uninstall it yet*, as we can autofill the API keys for you if it's installed.
+**Pro-tip**: If you are migrating from the old Vipps gateway (called *Vipps 2.0 in Shopify*), *don't uninstall it yet*, as we can autofill the API keys for you if it's installed.
 Makes it way easier for you to migrate. :)

 ### Step 2 - Install Checkout app

-Go to Shopify App store via [this link](https://apps.shopify.com/vipps-checkout?locale=nb) and install the *Vipps Checkout* app from there.
+Go to the [Shopify App store](https://apps.shopify.com/vipps-checkout?locale=nb) and install the *Vipps/MobilePay Checkout* app.

 ### Step 3 - Confirm and install

-Confirm that you want to install Vipps Checkout by reviewing the information on the page and clicking the *Install app* button.
+Confirm that you want to install *Checkout* by reviewing the information on the page and clicking the *Install app* button.

 ![Step 3](./docs/images/vipps-checkout-step-2.png)